ArthurSens/blog/_posts/created-timestamps.md

 On Prometheus's side, you'll need to make the following changes:
 * Upgrade Prometheus version to at least v2.49.0
-* Enable feature-flag `--feature-flag=created-timestamp-ingestion` (Beware that this feature flag will change the default scraping protocol to Prometheus Protobuf)
+* Enable feature-flag `--feature-flag=created-timestamp-zero-ingestion` (Beware that this feature flag will change the default scraping protocol to Prometheus Protobuf)

 ## Future of Created Timestamps (call for action!!!!)